saugkim/2024IoS_LUT/project/readme.md

 The soil NPK sensor is suitable for detecting the content of nitrogen, phosphorus, and potassium in the soil.
 It helps in determining the fertility of the soil thereby facilitating the systematic assessment of the soil condition.
 The sensor can be buried in the soil for a long time.

 https://how2electronics.com/measure-soil-nutrient-using-arduino-soil-npk-sensor/#:~:text=The%20soil%20NPK%20sensor%20is,soil%20for%20a%20long%20time.

+Using this Soil NPK Sensor, you can make your own Arduino Soil NPK Meter or any Cloud IoT Based Soil Nutrient Content Monitoring System.